merelu/nestjs-boilerplate-with-mongo/.github/ISSUE_TEMPLATE/new_feature.md

 ---
-name: Feature request
+name: New Feature
-about: Suggest an idea for this project
+about: Suggest a feature for this project
 title: '[NEW_FEATURE]'
 labels: enhancement
 assignees: ''